 Visa support

-Participants of the Congress are advised to independently clarify all the information on a trip to Russia (St. Petersburg).
+The Congress participants are recommended to clarify all necessary information on the trip to Saint Petersburg independently.

-You should contact the local Russian embassy or consulate located in your country to obtain the necessary information on obtaining a VISA.
+Please contact a local Russian embassy or consulate in your country to learn all the necessary information on getting a VISA.

-Please note: An invitation letter and voucher will be provided if the applicant has successfully registered on the Congress website, paid the registration fee, and booked a hotel for the duration of the Congress.
+Please note: The invitation letter and visa support will be provided, if an applicant was successfully registered on the Congress website, paid the registration fee, and booked the hotel accommodation for the dates of the Congress.

-It is important to start processing all the necessary documents for obtaining a visa in advance (at least three months before the planned trip).
+It is important to start preparing all required documents for getting a visa in advance (at least three months before the scheduled trip).

 Details for the invitation letter and voucher